-Paul Simpson is the Global Banking & Markets Operations and Regions executive at Bank of America.
+PAUL SIMPSON is the Global Banking & Markets Operations and Regions executive at Bank of America.
 He leads a team responsible for operations for institutional and commercial, corporate, investment banking and government clients, as well as small business and business banking clients.
-The team delivers end-to-end services, support and operations for sales, trading and underwriting businesses and comprehensive financial services solutions, including credit, depository, treasury and trade delivery and support.
-Simpson also leads the regional technology and operations teams in the Asia Pacific, Europe, Middle East & Africa and Latin America regions.
-Simpson is also responsible for robotics, and robotics process automation optimization across Global Technology and Operations.
+He also leads the regional technology and operations teams in the Asia Pacific, Europe, Middle East & Africa and Latin America regions where he is responsible for robotics, and robotics process automation optimization across Global Technology and Operations.

-Prior to joining the bank in 2011, Simpson was with Citigroup as global head of Treasury & Trade Solutions in the Global Transaction Services group.
+Prior to joining the bank in 2011, he was with Citigroup as global head of Treasury & Trade Solutions in the Global Transaction Services group.
 He joined Citi in 2007 as head of Global Public Sector & Healthcare Markets.
-Previously, Simpson was with JP Morgan Chase in roles with increasing responsibility within Treasury Services, Public Sector and Healthcare.
-Earlier in his career, he spent time with Deutsche Bank as head of eCash Solutions and head of Trade Services; and with ANZ Banking Group in Trade and Commodity Finance.
+Previously, Paul was with JP Morgan Chase in roles with increasing responsibility within Treasury Services, Public Sector and Healthcare.

-He holds a B.S. in Russian from Georgetown University and an MBA in Finance, Economics and International Business from New York University Stern School of Business.
+Paul holds a B.S. in Russian from Georgetown University (minors/concentrations in Business and Chinese) and an MBA in Finance, Economics and International Business from New York University Stern School of Business.
 He also studied in Moscow at the Pushkin Institute.